 Meet the Staff

 Our staff is a prime reason the DSR has become one of the most sought after sports fishing locations in the Northeast.
 We are available to help in any way that makes your stay and your fishing experience at the DSR memorable for all the right reasons.

 Garrett Brancy - Manager, River Keeper

 Garrett has fished and worked as a guide on the Salmon River for many years.
 A natural resources management graduate of the State University of New York School of Environmental Science and Forestry (SUNY-ESF), Garrett oversees the entire DSR river property and grounds.
-As River Keeper and manager, Garrett guides customers, assists lodge guests, and wears all the hats of an experienced fishing lodge host.
+As the River Manager, Garrett guides customers, assists lodge guests, and wears all the hats of an experienced fishing lodge host.

-Emily Waldt is the DSR Administrative Assistant, who like Garrett is a graduate of SUNY-Environmental Science and Forestry, with degrees in Aquatic and Fisheries Science and Fish and Wildlife Biology and Management.
-Emily assists in the DSR office iwith lodge bookings, customer service, and computer tasks.
-She will also participate to help improve river operations.
-She is an avid photographer, taking photos for many of our online and print materials.
-Emily meets and greets DSR customers all year round, and especially during the Fall Salmon Run season.
-She encourages women and families to come fish the DSR, and consider making a DSR fishing trip an annual destination.
+Emily Studdert is the Assistant Manager, who like Garrett, is a graduate of SUNY-Environmental Science and Forestry, with degrees in Aquatic and Fisheries Science and Fish and Wildlife Biology and Management.
+Emily assists Garrett with management and operational tasks and can be found in the Welcome Center meeting and greeting DSR customers all year round.
+She encourages women and families to come fish the DSR and make fishing the DSR an annual trip.